The definition of a teenager is a person who is between the ages of 1 to 20.

-3. Teens can become easily obsessed with any things, person, celebrities, TV series than any other age group because of their teen brain’s puberty development.
+3. Teens can become easily obsessed with any things, person, celebrity, or TV series than any other age group because of their teen brain’s puberty development.

 4. Teenagers are more likely to take more risks than any other age group.

-5. Teenagers even who have to get up early in the morning stay awake till late nights and often face a lack of sleep or the willingness to sleep.
+5. Teenagers even those who have to get up early in the morning stay awake till late at night and often face a lack of sleep or the willingness to sleep.

-7. Over 70% of Teenagers age 15 to 17 avoid normal daily activities, such as attending school, when they feel bad about their looks.
+7. Over 70% of Teenagers aged 15 to 17 avoid normal daily activities, such as attending school, when they feel bad about their looks.

-8. Teenagers are not that good at reading emotions as adults or even children.
+8. Teenagers are not as good at reading emotions as adults or even children.